Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Two Impurities

 \section{Two Impurities}

-We analyze at this point the case of two impurities immersed in the interacting hard-core Bose gas.
-We focus on the repulsive branch $U_{BI}>0$ only.
-Despite the absence of an explicit impurity-impurity interaction term, strong density fluctuations of the bosonic bath surrounding an impurity can induce an effective interaction with a nearby impurity \cite{ding2023polarons,PhysRevA.110.030101,PhysRevLett.121.013401,PhysRevLett.127.103401}.
-This interaction can be strong enough to bind two impurities, giving rise to the formation of a bipolaron.
-Analogously to the previous section, we first focus on the binding energy, for the case of two impurities, the binding energy $E_{Bip}$ is defined as follows
+We consider two soft-core bosonic impurities immersed in an interacting hard-core Bose gas.
+The soft-core nature allows double occupancy of the impurities.
+To avoid the boson-impurity bound state, we focus on the repulsive branch $U_{BI}>0$ only.
+Although there is no explicit impurity–impurity interaction, density fluctuations in the surrounding bosonic bath can mediate an effective attraction between nearby impurities~\cite{ding2023polarons,PhysRevA.110.030101,PhysRevLett.121.013401,PhysRevLett.127.103401}.
+This interaction can be strong enough to bind two impurities, forming a bipolaron.
+To monitor bipolaron formation, we compute the binding energy of two impurities $E_{Bip}$:

-where $E_{2}$ is the ground-state energy of the bosonic medium with two impurities and as before $E_{1}$ and $E_{0}$ denote the energy with one and zero impurities, respectively.
-Figures \ref{fig:5}(a)-\ref{fig:5}(d) illustrate $E_{Bip}$ as a function of the boson-impurity interaction for several values of the bosonic filling and the boson-boson interaction.
-In the SF regime (Figs. \ref{fig:5}(a)-\ref{fig:5}(b)) and $U_{BI}/t\gtrsim 1.8$, the binding energy becomes clearly negative, signaling the formation of a bound state.
-Interestingly, the binding energy displays an essentially density-independent behavior for small boson-impurity couplings, while larger values of $U_{BI}/t$ reveal that the impurities bind more tightly as the medium is more compresible~\cite{PhysRevLett.121.013401}.
+where $E_{2}$, $E_{1}$, and $E_{0}$ denote the ground-state energies with two, one, and zero impurities, respectively.
+A bipolaron forms when $E_{Bip}<0$ \cite{note1}.